Geneviève d'Ossun

-Geneviève d'Ossun née de Gramont (Paris, 1751 – 26 July 1794, Paris) was a French courtier.
-She served as dame d'atour to the queen of France, Marie Antoinette, from 1781 until 1791, and as première dame d'honneur from 1791 until 1792.
+Geneviève d'Ossun, Countess d'Ossun (Paris, 1751 – 26 July 1794, Paris) was a French courtier who served as dame d'atour to the queen of France, Marie Antoinette, from 1781 until 1791, and as première dame d'honneur from 1791 until 1792.

 Life

 She was the daughter of Count Antoine-Adrien-Charles de Gramont, the niece of Étienne François de Choiseul, duc de Choiseul, and — through her brother Antoine de Gramont — sister-in-law to Aglaé de Polignac, daughter of Yolande de Polastron, duchesse de Polignac.
-She married Marquis Charles d'Ossun in 1766, and was introduced at court after her wedding.
+She married Marquis Charles d'Ossun, son of Pierre Paul d'Ossun in 1766, and was introduced at court after her wedding.

 Court service

 On 26 May 1781, she was appointed dame d'atour to the queen in succession to Marie-Jeanne de Talleyrand-Périgord, duchesse de Mailly, who retired for health reasons.
 As dame d'atour, she was the supervisor of the wardrobe and dressing ceremony of the queen.
 Reportedly, she attempted to subdue the enormous costs of the queen's wardrobe at that time, both by opposing the habit of the fashionable merchants to overcharge the queen, but also by suggesting to Marie Antoinette herself to cut down on her expenses.
 This was not well received, but she eventually managed to win the queen's confidence.

 According to French historian and Marie Antoinette biographer, Pierre de Nolhac, it took some time for Geneviève d'Ossun to win the confidence of Marie Antoinette, as she lacked the beauty and wit of Yolande de Polastron, duchesse de Polignac.
 She was somewhat of a contrast to the seductiveness of the queen's favorite, but had a solid character and lacked far-reaching ambitions.
 She eventually managed to convince Marie Antoinette to cut down somewhat on her everyday expenses.
 She was not rich, but did support herself on her salary.
 She is not known to have asked for favors, for either herself or others, and was reportedly pleased with being in service of the queen.

 In 1785, Auguste Marie Raymond d'Arenberg, comte de la Marck, observed in a letter to the Marquis de Mirabeau, that Marie Antoinette often attended intimate suppers, with concert, in the presence of only four or five people at the apartment of Geneviève d'Ossun, and that she was apparently more at ease there than with Yolande de Polastron, duchesse de Polignac.